Shift Inc.

-SHIFT Inc. (株式会社SHIFT, Kabushiki-gaisha SHIFT) is a Japanese software testing company, headquartered in Tokyo, that provides software quality assurance and software testing solutions.
+Shift Inc. (株式会社Shift, Kabushiki-gaisha Shift) is a Japanese software testing company, headquartered in Tokyo, that provides software quality assurance and software testing solutions.

 Overview

-SHIFT Inc. was founded in 2005 by Masaru Tange, who was a manufacturing process improvement consultant.
+Shift Inc. was founded in 2005 by Masaru Tange, who was a manufacturing process improvement consultant.

 In the earliest years, it was a tiny consulting company specializing in manufacturing and business process improvements.
 In 2007, it entered the software testing industry by undertaking consultancy work for the improvement of E-commerce testing.
 In 2009, Tange changed the company's direction from the process improvement consultancy to the software testing business.
-The company then grew so rapidly to be listed on the Tokyo Stock Exchange Mothers market in 2014.
-In April 2020, it has the market capitalization of 143 billion yen ($1.3 billion), which is the largest of the listed Japanese companies specialized in software quality assurance and testing services.
+The company then grew rapidly and was listed on the Tokyo Stock Exchange Mothers market in 2014.
+In April 2020, it had a market capitalization of 143 billion yen ($1.3 billion), which was the largest of the listed Japanese companies specialized in software quality assurance and testing services.
 (Note: The market capitalizations of other listed Japanese software testing companies as of April 2020 are 32 billion yen of Poletowin Pitcrew Holdings, 19 billion yen of Digital Hearts Holdings, and 9 billion yen of Valtes.)

 The company covers software testing outsourcing, project management office and test strategy planning supports, test execution, test design, automated testing, software inspection, and educational program services.